 In 2014 we developed a policy document for the fair value hierarchy.
 The policy document divides the variables used into observable and non-observable market inputs.
 If the non-observable input variables are significant, the instrument is classified as Level 3.
-A non-observable input variable is significant if the change in the fair value due to the application
+A non-observable input variable is significant if the change in the fair value due to the application of the variable is greater than the set threshold values.
+The fair value hierarchy is compiled twice a year.
+The significance of these nonobservable market input variables is reassessed annually.
+Valuations are carried out on a daily basis using front office pricing models validated by Risk Management: the option model and the discounted cash flow model.

-Table 9.1.H Notes on fair value determination using non-observable market inputs (Level 3) Significant non-observable market inputs Range Sensitivity Assets Available-for-sale investments Debt instruments: company cumprefs (shareholdings) Interest rates Discount rates 6.5% - 12% 6.5% - 12% change of 1% change of €0.3 million change of 1% - change of €0.3 million Derivatives (receivables) Structured product derivatives - Options - Correlation - 19% - 25% (3%) total impact - €0.3 million - Equity swaps - Volatility - Correlation 1% - 23% (16%) - 21% - 25% (2%) total impact €0.9 million total impact - €0.5 million Liabilities Financial liabilities designated as at fair value through profit or loss Structured debt instruments - Correlation - Volatility - 19% - 25% (3%) 1% - 23% (16%) total impact €0.8 million total impact - €0.9 million Derivatives (liabilities) Structured product derivatives - Equity swaps Volatility Correlation 5% - 7% (6%) 14% - 16% (15%) n/a total impact €0.1 million
+Table 9.1.H Notes on fair value determination using non-observable market inputs (Level 3) Significant non-observable market inputs Range Sensitivity Assets Available-for-sale investments Debt instruments: company cumprefs (shareholdings) Interest ratesDiscount rates 6.5% - 12% 6.5% - 12% change of 1% change of €0.3 million change of 1% - change of €0.3 million Derivatives (receivables) Structured product derivatives - Options - Correlation - 19% - 25% (3%) total impact - €0.3 million - Equity swaps - Volatility - Correlation 1% - 23% (16%) - 21% - 25% (2%) total impact €0.9 million total impact - €0.5 million Liabilities Financial liabilities designated as at fair value through profit or loss Structured debt instruments - Correlation - Volatility - 19% - 25% (3%) 1% - 23% (16%) total impact €0.8 million total impact - €0.9 million Derivatives (liabilities) Structured product derivatives Equity swaps VolatilityCorrelation 5% - 7% (6%) 14% - 16% (15%) n/a total impact €0.1 million